nattrigo/nattrigo.github.io/content/authors/admin/_index.md

 ## About Me

-I am fourth-year PhD Candidate in Economics at EPGE Brazilian School of Economics and Finance (FGV EPGE).
+I am a fourth-year PhD Candidate in Economics at EPGE Brazilian School of Economics and Finance (FGV EPGE).